 As our co-founder John Cleese says, “People learn nothing when they’re asleep and very little when they’re bored.”
 So, if your workforce is subjected to long, convoluted training sessions, chances are, they’re not taking much of it on board.

 Here at Video Arts, we believe learning should be fun, easy and accessible and that you can change the way people behave at work if you engage them emotionally with entertaining content.
-But to do this, you need to adopt the right sort of learning technique.
+But to do this, you need to adopt the right sort of learning technique, and that’s where microlearning comes in!

 Did you know that humans have a shorter attention span than a goldfish?
 It’s no joke; a 2015 study by Microsoft revealed that a goldfish has an attention span of nine seconds, while a human’s attention span is around eight seconds.
 In this ever-increasing digital age, when you can access information on multiple platforms in an instant, that time limit is decreasing (in 2003 humans had an attention span of 12 seconds) and it’s only going to get worse.